-My name is Lucy Sumner and I am a fully qualified MBACP integrative counsellor working with adults in Leyland, Lancashire.
-My practice is online and by telephone which means I can help people across the UK.
+My name is Lucy Sumner and I am a fully qualified MBACP integrative counsellor based in Leyland, Lancashire.
+My practice is online and by telephone which means I can help adults across the UK.

 In crisis and need immediate help?
 Call Samaritans on 116 123 or go to your nearest A&E Department.
 Need immediate support?
 Text SHOUT to 85258 24/7 to chat by text